 I think white women have a unique role to play in the anti-racist movement.
-We straddle a couple of spheres of lived experience that tee us up as an untapped force in the quest to end racism.
+We straddle a couple of spheres of lived experience that tee us up as a potential force in the quest to end racism.

 First, and obviously so, we are white.
 With that comes a ride on the coattails of centuries of white privilege.
 Our lives, though hard in certain ways, were not made more difficult because of the color of our skin.
 We join a responsibility of all white people to grab the torch that we should have picked up a long time ago and start protecting and advocating on behalf of people of color.
 It is NOT their job to fix the system that was set up to oppress them.
-The black community cannot shout any louder – they can’t breathe anymore (they also couldn’t breathe in 2014 when Eric Garner was killed by police, yet here we still are) and it’s time for us to give them a breath of fresh air and act with the same urgency as if our sons were being killed.
-They are our boys too.
+The Black community cannot shout any louder – they can’t breathe anymore (they also couldn’t breathe in 2014 when Eric Garner was killed by police, yet here we still are) and it’s time for us to give them a breath of fresh air and act with the same urgency as if our sons and daughters were being killed.

 This is why women, and white women in particular, have a special role to play in the anti-racist movement.
 Racism is robbing our country and our world of talent, potential and leaders that could make seismic shifts in our communities.
 We could be so far forward right now if we would just stop feeding the systems that hold people back.
 Society has asked women to leash our collective power and I think white women should no longer be waiting on deck for our moment – this is it.
 Our ability to hold ourselves and our fellow white-privileged to task paired with the lived experience we bring of having empathy for discrimination and oppression make us a formidable partner to root out racism from our hearts, our families, our communities and, most importantly, from the lives of those who are enduring it, and dying from it, on a daily basis.